shivamakhauri04/AcmeRoboticsPIDcontroller_week5/README.md

 ### GMOCK details

 Refactored the code to make a ParentPID virtual class and a derived class PID.
 The derieved class PID redifines the ParentPID.
+(The original implementation can be understood from the UML (https://github.com/Chinj17/AcmeRoboticsPIDcontroller_week5Assignment/blob/master/UML.png) vs the new the UML  https://github.com/shivamakhauri04/AcmeRoboticsPIDcontroller_week5/blob/GMock_Extra_Credit/UMLs/new_virtual/new.png

+Both are added to the UML's folder in the repo.

 The gmock and the gtest code can be found in /test/PID_Controller_test.cpp The Mock methods are defined in /test/basePID.h

 Dependency:

-Add "../vendor/googletest/googlemock/include ${CMAKE_SOURCE_DIR}/include"   --- to the target_include_directories as an addition to the previuos skeleton
+Add "../vendor/googletest/googlemock/include ${CMAKE_SOURCE_DIR}/include"   --- to the target_include_directories as an addition to the previuos skeleton.

-Add PUBLIC gmock to the target link libraries
+Add PUBLIC gmock to the target link libraries.

-### Implementation Details

-The implementation inputs variables kp, kd and ki.
-It defines a compute function which calculates the corrected velocity, given a set-point.
-The implementation is done in C++ and Google style guides have been followed.
-We initially stub the compute function to verify the pipeline sanity and work across teams to have the full implementation

 ### Compiling and Running